JGCRI/pygcam/docs/source/config.rst

 can create variables in any of the user controlled config files, if desired.

-All defined environmental variables are loaded into the config parameter space before reading any configuration files, and are accessible with a prefix of 'Env.' followed by the environment variable name.
-For example, the environment variable ``$SCRATCH`` can be referenced in a config file as ``%(Env.SCRATCH)s``.
+All defined environmental variables are loaded into the config parameter space before reading any configuration files, and are accessible with a prefix of '$', as in a UNIX shell.
+For example, to reference the environment variable ``SCRATCH`, you can use ``%($SCRATCH)s``.

 Note that variable names are case-sensitive.